-The landfill inspection verified that the landfill's grading and drainage system prevents surface water from surrounding areas from entering the landfill and that stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin, located northwest of the Ash Landfill.
-TEP continues to perform grading operations as needed to address any minor erosion in the areas where final cover soil has been applied, perimeter drainage channels, perimeter soil berms, and haul roads.
+The landfill inspection verified that the landfill's grading and drainage system prevents surface water run-on from entering the landfill and that stormwater run-off from the bottom benches and active areas of the landfill are routed to the stormwater runoff detention basin, located northwest of the Ash Landfill.
+TEP continues to perform grading operations as needed to address minor erosion in the areas where final cover soil has been applied, perimeter drainage channels, perimeter soil berms, and haul roads.